peterjc/peterjc.github.io/wiki/SeqRecord.md

 Cox,A.V.
 ```

-That brings us finally to **features** which is another list property,
+Next is **features** which is another list property, and it contains
-and it contains SeqFeature objects:
+SeqFeature objects:

 ``` Python
 >>> print record.features.__class__